Milchstra3e/CSED353/writeups/assn2.md

 ## 2. Implementation Challenges

+In this assignment, there is no challenge for me to think hard.

+Just one thing I spend a little bit is about deriving wrap and unwrap algorithm.

 ## 3. Remaining Bugs

+I can't find any bugs in this assignment.

-- Optional: I had unexpected difficulty with: [describe]
+- Optional: I had unexpected difficulty with: At first time, concept of absolute and relative sequence number made me confused.

-- Optional: I think you could make this assignment better by: [describe]
+- Optional: I think you could make this assignment better by: It is enough good to study.

-- Optional: I was surprised by: [describe]
+- Optional: I was surprised by: This assignment is well designed.

-- Optional: I'm not sure about: [describe]
+- Optional: I'm not sure about: Nothing about it.